gisberger/flood_census/README.md

 - **Data vintage:** The BfG portal shows data from the 2019 reporting cycle.
 This analysis uses 2022 Census data and flood hazard polygons downloaded in April 2026.
 Population changes and updated flood models might contribute to differences.

-**These differences will be explored in a follow-up analysis, incorporating ATKIS building footprints and possibly terrain for a more precise population distribution.**
+**These differences will be explored in a follow-up analysis, incorporating ALKIS building footprints and possibly terrain for a more precise population distribution.**

 ---